dib-lab/dib-lab/work-guidelines.rst

-Everyone is expected to file brief weekly reports on what they've been up to; this provides both Titus and the lab member with context and trajectory going forward, and means that in-person meetings can focus on specific issues rather than
+Everyone is expected to file brief weekly reports on what they've been up to; this provides both Titus and the lab member with context and trajectory going forward, and means that in-person meetings can focus on specific issues rather than be more general reporting.

 Filing weekly reports is part of being a lab member.
 Repeated failure to file weekly reports may be taken to imply that you no longer wish to be a member of the lab.
+Note also that it is not Titus' job to remind you to submit weekly reports.

 ----